By Rick Becker 29 March 2018

-The biblical qualifications to be a teacher or pastor basically covers two areas – the life of the individual, the doctrine of the individual.
+The biblical qualifications to be a teacher or pastor covers two areas – the life of the individual, and the doctrine of the individual.

 False teachers have swerved from the truth, and distorted the gospel. ” There are some things in them that are hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other Scriptures.”
 2 Peter 3:16

 False teachers are masters at disguising their moral flaws and indiscretions.
-The sad part is that in today’s society, some of these attributes that actually disqualify a person from church leadership, are openly flaunted.
+The sad part is that in today’s society, some of these attributes that disqualify a person from church leadership, are openly flaunted.
 This makes it easy for false teachers to excuse their moral failures as they follow the pattern of this world.
 Carnal people are only too happy to hear how awesome they are, how great they will become, and what a legacy they will leave.
 They want to hear this from someone who is seen to have “arrived.”
-Humility, brokenness, transparency and contentment with God’s will, can only serve to sabotage the false teachers image as a confident and successful individual.
-False teachers teach for “shameful gain”and they are motivated by greed.
+Humility, brokenness, transparency, and contentment with God’s will, can only serve to sabotage the false teacher’s image as a confident and successful individual.
+False teachers teach for “shameful gain” and they are motivated by greed.

 “And in their greed they will exploit you with false words.”
 2 Peter 2:3

-Barely a month goes by without some well known teacher’s indiscretions brought to light.
-Abusing church funds for self promotion or pleasures, controlling and abusing members, and of course having an affair with someone are common.
-Guilty pastors simply lie low for a while without neglecting to blame others and shame their spouses or the one’s they betrayed.
-Within a few months they have a new wife, or have moved to another city, and it’s business as usual.
+Barely a month goes by without some well known teacher’s indiscretions being brought to light.
+Abusing church funds for self promotion or pleasures, controlling and abusing members, and of course, having an affair with someone are common.
+Guilty pastors simply lie low for a while without neglecting to blame others and shame their spouses or the ones they betrayed.
+Within a few months, they have a new wife or have moved to another city, and it’s business as usual.
 Endorsements from fellow false teachers and a re-commissioning by an apostolic or prophetic team ensure the wolf is kitted out in a new sheepskin.